ss7pro/mlt/docs/template_developers.md

 4. Other files that typically need to be modified for new templates are:
 * `*.py` files
 * `requirements.txt` with any libraries that your app uses
+* `crd-requirements.txt` (optional) with any operators your model depends on.
+By default `crd-check` is performed during `mlt init` and `mlt deploy` which compares crds specified against crds in your cluster.
+[Example](../mlt-templates/tf-distributed/crd-requirements.txt)
 * `Dockerfile` if the name of the python file to execute is different, etc.
 * `k8s-templates/job.yaml` for the kubernetes job may need to be